zachmccormick/AOSP-AndroidComponentThreads/README.md

-Remote-process ContentProvider - runs on a thread in a thread pool on remote application process Remote-process (AIDL) Service - runs on a thread in a thread pool on remote application process Local-process BroadcastReceiver - always runs in UI/main thread Remote-process BroadcastReceiver - always runs in UI/main thread
+Remote-process ContentProvider - runs on a thread in a thread pool on remote application process Remote-process (AIDL) Service - runs on a thread in a thread pool on remote application process Local-process BroadcastReceiver - always runs in UI/main thread Remote-process BroadcastReceiver - always runs in UI/main thread of remote process